Backlynk

 Myth #1: "Web 2.0 backlinks are completely dead.
 Google ignores them all."

 Not accurate.
-A well-maintained Medium publication with original analysis and genuine readership passes real authority.
+A well-maintained Medium publication with original analysis and genuine readership can drive referral traffic and brand discovery.
 A Substack newsletter with engaged subscribers that references your tool is a legitimate citation.
 The blanket claim that all web 2.0 links are worthless ignores significant quality variance between platforms and between individual properties on the same platform.

 Myth #2: "Web 2.0 backlinks are safe, white-hat, and a reliable scalable strategy."

 The real answer is more nuanced and more actionable than either myth.
-Web 2.0 backlinks exist on a spectrum from genuinely valuable to actively risky.
-Understanding where specific tactics land on that spectrum is the only thing that determines whether they help or hurt your rankings.
+Web 2.0 backlinks exist on a spectrum from genuinely useful to actively risky.
+Understanding where specific tactics land on that spectrum determines whether they are worth counting at all.

 What Web 2.0 Backlinks Actually Are